scan-io-git/scan-io/templates/tohtml/README.md

 The policy complements Go's `html/template` context-escaping — if a future escaping bypass were discovered, the nonce policy would still refuse injected scripts.
 Reports are typically shared as email attachments or CI artifacts, so recipients may open files crafted from a malicious SARIF.

 Pass `--no-csp` to `scanio to-html` to omit the policy (e.g., for viewers that do not support `<meta>` CSP).

+## Accessibility

+- Heading hierarchy: the report title is level 1, each finding title is level 2 (`role="heading" aria-level`), and the References list inside a finding is level 3 (`<h3>`).
+Preserve this order when editing.
+- Touch targets: small icon buttons (line copy, copy-all, data-flow step circles, TOC close, scroll-to-top) keep their compact visual size but expand to a >=44px hit area via a `::before` pseudo-element.
+The data-flow step circles only fill their row gap, so the hit area never overlaps a neighbour.
+- The search input is pinned to 16px to stop iOS Safari auto-zoom on focus.
+- Every interactive element shows a `--focus-ring` on `:focus-visible`; motion respects `prefers-reduced-motion`.

 ## Constraints